sbaglivi/ecdsa-node/readme.md

 - Improve display of errors that happen during processes
 - Logic is repeated throughout some components, could have extracted it to a different file Didn't bother improving these parts since they seemed disconnected from cryptography which was what I was trying to learn.
+- !!
+A good improvement would have been using a unique id for each transfer request, sequential, to be encrypted in the signed message.
+This way even if someone were to take hold of the body of a transfer request, he would not be able to use it to replicate the same transfer again.
+I might implement this in the future, the most annoying part is doing a double request from client to server: 1. getTransactionId(address) -> currentId 2. makeTransfer(transferBody (including currentId) + signature): boolean result